TimBoleslawsky/data-science-vault/Notes/Inference.md

 After defining a mathematical model and estimating its parameters ([[Basics of Probability and Statistics for Data Science#Connecting Probability and Statistics to Modeling]]) we can use it to do inference.
 Inference is the _interpretation of parameter estimates under uncertainty_:
 - Frequentist → uncertainty comes from sampling distribution.
 - Bayesian → uncertainty comes from both the sample and what you knew before seeing the data (the prior).
+## Different Types of Inference
+Based on the goal of the inference, we can differentiate between three major branches of inference:
+### Descriptive / Statistical Inference
+Here the goal is to purely summarize or characterize the data and estimate parameters of a model.
+We would for example estimate the average effect of a drug on blood pressure, along with a 95% confidence interval.
+### Associational / Correlational Inference
+Now we want to also identify associations or correlations between variables, often using regression or correlation measures.
+Hypotheses might be about whether two variables are correlated, or whether a regression coefficient is significantly different from zero.
+### Causal Inference
+Goal here is to estimate the effect of interventions, counterfactual outcomes, or treatment effects.
+While correlational inference only tells us “$X$ and $Y$ move together", causal inference asks: _"What would $Y$ have been if we had intervened on $X$?"_.

+More on causal inference here: [[Causal Inference]].
 ## Bayesian Inference
 In this example I describe the basic intuitions behind Bayesian inference and how it connects to the statistical modeling approach.